angelzhangg/HHA504_assignment_nosql_dbs/report.md

 - For each of the three services (BigQuery, MongoDB Atlas, Redis Cloud), document your experience creating and working with the healthcare dataset:
   - Describe the setup process and any configuration steps.
   - Share your reflections on the interface and usability of each platform.
+ All 3 services have their pros and cons.
+BigQuery offers a lot of other services so although BigQuery was pretty simple and easy to use, I think it was still more complicated then the other two services.